Chris-pter/PostGIS-Plantation-GeoDB/README.md

 Community suggestions are welcome.

 ## 🚁 Related Project: Drone Flight Plan Database [gis_flightplan_db]
-To further streamline operations and leverage the new database architecture, a related project was initiated to manage drone flight planning assets efficiently.
-This project directly addresses the manual, repetative process of generating buffered vector data for drone pilots.
+A companion project to developed to streamline drone flight panning across estates.

-**Project Goal:** Establish a centralized repository for standardized flight planning resources, allowing drone pilots and GIS team to retrieve current and historical buffered flight sections instanly without manual processing.
-This eliminates duplicated effort and ensures all flight data is based in the single, authoritative geometry (SSOT).
+**Project Goal:** A centralized repository of standardized flight plan buffer datasets for piots and GIS staff.

-**Result:** Drone pilots can instantly pull the correct .gpkg, easily convert it to **KML/KMZ** fortmat, and upload it for immediate mission execution on DJI drone remotes.
+**Result:** Drone pilots can instantly retrieve the proper `.gpkg` , convert to KML/KMZ, and upload to to DJI remote controllers, removing manual and repetative task.